Game of Thrones Tour Croatia: Visit Real Filming Locations in Dubrovnik, Split & Beyond

 Meeting the Tour Guide

-Tom is a Dubrovnik local for 30 years and is not just fluent in Game of Thrones, but in Dubrovnik.
-His mastery of the city and its culture were an excellent bonus to the best Game of Thrones tour.
+Tom has been a Dubrovnik local for 30 years and is not just fluent in Game of Thrones, but in Dubrovnik.
+His mastery of the city and its culture was an excellent bonus to the best Game of Thrones tour.

 The Best Game of Thrones Tour